igama/docs.binaryedge.io/docs/search.md

 # Host Search Parameters

-The API has endpoints for querying our data in which you can use free text search together with one or more of the following filters:
+The API has endpoints for querying our data in which you can use free text search together with one or more of the filters listed below.

+**NOTE** : Although free text search without specifying fields is available, it is processed differently from searching on specific fields.
+For better results, always specify search fields.

 ## General Fields